WebstaurantStore: History

-WebstaurantStore was formed in Lancaster, Pennsylvania as a business-to-business (B2B) sales company.
-The company is currently led by President Dave Groff (brother of actor Jonathan Groff) who helped establish the business in 2004.
+WebstaurantStore was founded in Lancaster, Pennsylvania as a business-to-business sales company.
+The company is currently led by President Dave Groff who helped establish the business in 2004.
 In 2012, WebstaurantStore expanded to Madisonville, Kentucky followed by other expansions to Dayton, Nevada in 2013 and Cumberland, Maryland in 2014.
 To date, WebstaurantStore also operates warehouses in Pennsylvania; Durant, Oklahoma; and Albany, Georgia.
 In 2013, the company moved headquarters from Smoketown to Lititz.
 Office locations have since expanded from Pennsylvania into Albany, Georgia; Madisonville, Kentucky; and Tampa Bay, Florida.